In this guide I want to share the best apps for landscape photographers.

 Cost: IOS – £0.99 Android – Free

 Snapseed is probably the best photo editing app for landscape photography and the best part is that it’s completely free.
-(More functions are provided with a paid subscription).
+(More functions are of course provided with a paid subscription).

 Adobe Lightroom Photo Editor